D

 Applying to the field

-After finalising our software, we actively sought for opportunities to utilise it in actual teaching situations.
+After finalising our software, we actively sought opportunities to utilise it in actual teaching situations.
 While in bulk production, it was pre-distributed to KOICA volunteers who could directly apply it in their teaching.

 Covering keyboards while teaching